harkishanpansuriya/Flutter_Interview_Questions/questions_oops_conceps.md

 ## 5. Encapsulation

-* Encapsulation means hiding the class properties so they cannot be changed directly from outside the class.
+* Encapsulation hides class properties to prevent direct access from outside the class.
-* It restricts direct access to those properties.
-* Outside code must use getter and setter methods to safely read or update the data.
+* Data can be accessed or modified only through getters and setters, ensuring safe and controlled handling.

 ### How to Achieve Encapsulation in Dart